 Originally published in July 2013.

 These are the four pedestals of mujahada (striving), the process of restraining and training our souls.
 And in Ramadan, these elements are automatically built in to our experiences in this month.
-We fast (hunger), we pray in the night and are awake before dawn (sleeplessness), and we retreat to the masaajid in taraweeh and 'itikaf (solitude and silence).
+We fast (hunger), we pray in the night and are awake before dawn (wakefulness), we retreat to the masaajid in taraweeh and 'itikaf and make a concerted effort to watch what we say (solitude and silence).
 The framework of the fortress is there, but it is a work in progress.
 Only if we are vigilant in strengthening its foundation will that fortress be able to withstand the harsh elements that it will face when Ramadan ends.